jeffijoe/awilix/README.md

 Given an array of globs, returns a `Promise` when loading is done.

-Awilix will use `require` on the loaded modules, and call their default exported function (if it *is* a function, that is..) with the container as the first parameter (this is the *Awilix Container Pattern (ACP)*).
-This function then gets to do the registration of one or more modules.
+Awilix will use `require` on the loaded modules, and register the default-exported function or class as the name of the file.

+**This will not work for constructor functions (`function Database{} ...`), because there is no way to determine when to use `new`.
+Internally, Awilix uses `is-class` which only works for ES6 classes.**

 Args:

 * `globPatterns`: Array of glob patterns that match JS files to load.
 * `opts.cwd`: The `cwd` being passed to `glob`.
 Defaults to `process.cwd()`.
 * **returns**: A `Promise` for when we're done.
 This won't be resolved until all modules are ready.
-* `opts.formatName`: Can be either a string (`'camelCase'`), or a function that takes the current name as the first parameter and returns the new name.
+* `opts.formatName`: Can be either `'camelCase'`, or a function that takes the current name as the first parameter and returns the new name.
+Default is to pass the name through as-is.

 Example: